WE GOT THE PERFECT MATCH FOR YOU

 (Salvelinus fontinalis) native to cold, clear streams and lakes of eastern North America.
 Recognized by its olive-green back, worm-like markings, and striking red belly with white-edged fins.
 They are the most fragile of all trout, so wherever you can catch them, means super healthy water.

-Find this specie in this destinations:
+Find this specie in these destinations:

 (Salmo trutta), is a migratory form of brown trout that transitions between freshwater and saltwater.
 Native to Europe and introduced to other regions, it inhabits coastal waters and rivers, returning upstream to spawn.
 No wonders, the best sea trout fisheries in the world are in southern Argentina.

-Find this specie in this destinations:
+Find this specie in these destinations:

 (Oncorhynchus mykiss) is an anadromous form of rainbow trout.
 Native to the Pacific Ocean and rivers of North America and Asia, it migrates to saltwater to grow fat and come back to the rivers to spawn.